The Future of the Robotic Coworker in Commercial Cleaning

 Some tasks like dusting and vacuuming can kick up dust into the air.
 When human workers spend large amounts of time on these tasks, they may sneeze or cough--spraying microscopic droplets into the air.
 Whether the worker is sick or not, each sneeze or cough will raise a concern with both clients and other staff members.

-Robotic cleaning solutions cannot spread infection in this way; rather, autonomous vacuum sweepers can quickly complete the traditionally dusty vacuuming tasks without raising concern.
+Robotic cleaning solutions cannot spread infection in this way; rather, commercial robot vacuums can quickly complete the traditionally dusty vacuuming tasks without raising concern.
 In addition, robotic vacuums like Whiz kick up 8x less dust compared to manual cleaning, improving air quality.
 Finally, by leveraging robots, cleaning crews can limit the number of people that must be present for each shift, further enabling social distancing and limiting the risks of infection transmission.

 The new normal for commercial cleaning is here, and it’s a world where people and robots work together to clean better, faster, and more safely.
 Now is the time to make smart technology decisions to prepare for this new normal and deliver industry-leading solutions to your customers.
 And it doesn’t have to be an enormous upfront investment.
-Some autonomous cleaning solutions like Whiz, the autonomous vacuum sweeper from Softbank Robotics, developed and distributed in partnership with Brain OS and ICE Robotics, are available with a subscription model, allowing you to cost-effectively pilot the solution in your facilities.
+Some autonomous cleaning solutions like Whiz, the commercial robot vacuum from Softbank Robotics, developed in partnership with Brain OS and ICE Robotics, are available with a subscription model, allowing you to cost-effectively pilot the solution in your facilities.

 To learn more, tune into our webinar on BSC Implementation Challenges.